uptonking/note4yaoo/lib-collab-crdt-examples.md

   - https://github.com/evoluhq/evolu
   - https://www.evolu.dev/
   - React Hooks library for local-first software with end-to-end encrypted backup and sync using SQLite and CRDT
+  - 依赖fp-ts、protobuf、kysely、murmurhash、~~zod~~
+  - 提供了dbworker.worker
+  - All table columns except for ID are nullable by default.
+It's not a bug; it's a feature.
+Local-first data are meant to last forever, but schemas evolve.
   - writing local-first software has been challenging because of the lack of libraries and design patterns.
 I personally failed several times, and that's why I created Evolu.
   - Evolu architecture is almost a clone of James Long CRDT for mortals.
 Rewritten and improved
   - Evolu uses end-to-end encryption and generates strong and safe passwords for you.